ncrowther/bamoe2wxo/README.md

 ## Description

-This utility runs generates a WatsonxOrchestrate OpenAPI spec for BAMOE
+This utility generates a WatsonxOrchestrate OpenAPI spec for BAMOE

 ## Prerequisites